Accessing your well-earned benefits

 If you have questions about GI Bill benefits or the COE application, call a VA education benefits specialist at 1-888-GIBILL-1 (1-888-442-4551) for assistance.

-Step 2 – Fill out the UVa Veterans’ Educational Benefits Request Form.
+Step 2 – Fill out the UVa Military Educational Benefits Request Form.

 This is a UVa form which can be accessed from links on the Registrar’s Veterans’ Educational Benefits page.
-You can download a copy of the form in pdf.
 A new Veterans Educational Benefits Request Form is required each semester, summer, fall, and spring.
 Summer is the first term for the AMP.

 If you have questions about the UVa Veterans’ Educational Benefits Request Form or UVa’s certification process, call the Office of the University Registrar at 434-924-4122.
 There are several people in the registrar’s office who can help with veterans’ questions.
 A good person to ask for is Ms. Christina Freitager-Kirkaldy, who sends the certifications to the VA for veterans using benefits.